pen-lang/pen/doc/src/references/language/modules.md

 ### Unqualified import

 You can import functions and types without prefixes by putting their names between `{` and `}` in [import statements](/references/language/syntax.md#import-statement).
-This is especially useful when module names and imported entities have the same names like `import 'MyType { MyType }`.
+This is especially useful when module names and imported functions or types have the same names like `import 'MyType { MyType }`.

 ```pen
 import Foo'Bar { Foo, Bar }